-There is an air filled cavity with an open drain hole located directly behind the seal plate (56).
-If oil escapes from the drain hole, the seal plate O-ring (53) is leaking and disassembly of the seal plate is required.
-The drain hole is tapped, but installation of a pipe plug is not recommended.
+There is an air filled cavity with an open drain hole toward the bottom of the pedestal directly behind the seal plate (56).
+If oil escapes from the drain hole, the seal plate O-ring (53) has failed and removal of the seal plate is required.
+The drain hole is tapped, but do not install a pipe plug in the drain hole.